carabunnell/fitness_tracker/README.md

   * Add new exercises to a new workout plan.

   * View multiple the combined weight of multiple exercises on the `stats` page.

+## Technologies

+This app uses node.js and mongo.

 ## Contributing